 Not the Intended Use: Outside System Skills, skills and abilities players use that are not programmed in the game.
 Notable ones are:

-Skill Connect: In ALO, Kirito discovers he could chain One-Handed Sword Skills in order to compensate for not having the Dual Blades skill in the game.
-He uses One Handed Sword Skills and controls his left and right arms separately.
-He has to be sure the timing and the next move is precise or it fails.
+Skill Connect: In ALO, Kirito discovers he can chain One-Handed Sword Skills in order to compensate for not having the Dual Blades skill in the game.
+He uses One-Handed Sword Skills and controls his left and right arms separately.
+He has to be sure the timing of the next move is precise or it fails.

 Arms Blast: Kirito attacks the weakpoint of the opponent's weapon to destroy it.

-Spell Blast: In ALO, where Sword Skills have also magic attributes imbued, Kirito can cut magic spells.
-His inspiration came from when he sliced bullets in GGO.
+Spell Blast: In ALO, where Sword Skills also have magic attributes imbued, Kirito can cut magic spells.
+His inspiration comes from his slicing bullets in GGO.

-Oblivious to Love: Sorta Justified for Kirito since he's already has a girlfriend so he doesn't really pay attention to other girls.
+Oblivious to Love: Sorta Justified for Kirito since he already has a girlfriend so he doesn't really pay attention to other girls.

-Kirito and Lizbeth, upon realizing that the cave they took shelter in is the nest of an ultra-high dragon boss... and it's coming home for breakfast, i.e. them.
+Kirito and Lizbeth, upon realizing that the cave they took shelter in is the nest of a high-level dragon boss... and it's coming home for breakfast (i.e., them).